chywang/CN-WikiCatReader/README.md

 1. This is an updated version of the algorithm proposed in our paper.
 We make slight changes and add more heuristics to extract more is-a relations.
 In total, we extract 1.94M is-a relation triples, instead of 1.12M, as reported in the paper.

 2. We are developing better algorithms for non-taxonomic relations from Chinese Wikipedia categories.
-The codes will be added to this project.
+The codes will be added to this project continuously.

 **Citations**